TEPPP-software/TEPPP/README.md

 <h3 align="center">The Topological Entanglement of Polymers, Proteins, and Periodic systems (TEPPP) Software</h3>
 <hr />

->© Copyright 2021 Eleni Panagiotou and Tom Herschberg \
+>© Copyright 2021 Tom Herschberg, Kyle Pifer and Eleni Panagiotou \
 > \
 >If you use this code you must reference the following paper: \
 > \
->Herschberg, T. and Panagiotou, E., \
+>Herschberg, T., Pifer, K. and Panagiotou, E., \
 >A computational package for measuring Topological Entanglement in Polymers, Proteins and Periodic systems (TEPPP), 2021,(submitted)
 > \
 > \